 Cardboard is collected three different ways from campus.
-In the first method of collection, the campus uses trash pans that are designated for cardboard only and F&STD operates a cardboard only collection route daily.
-Secondly, the campus uses 30-yard rolloff pans that have been partitioned to accept cardboard only on one half of the pan and trash on the other.
-The third method of cardboard collection is by simply placing cardboard in with the regular trash and the cardboard is then recovered from the waste at the WTS by Developmental Services Center (DSC) Sorters working the sorting line at the WTS.
+In the first method of collection, the campus uses trash pans that are designated for cardboard only and F&SWM operates a cardboard only collection route daily.
+Secondly, the campus uses 30-yard roll-off pans that have been partitioned to accept cardboard only in one half of the pan and trash in the other.
+The third method of cardboard collection is by simply placing cardboard in with the regular trash.
+The cardboard is then recovered from the waste at the WTS by Developmental Services Center (DSC) sorters working the sorting line at the WTS.